 Good news for property managers and landlords – Business Insider reports that most millennials prefer to rent instead of buy.
 Right now, more households are being rented than at any point in the last 50 years.
 With that said, attracting a millennial in the lucrative home market doesn’t come without its challenges, it’s a competitive market out there.
-Below are five ways to stage your home and increase your likelihood of winning over those millennial renters.
+Below are five home improvements that will increase your likelihood of winning over those millennial renters.

 ADD LOW-MAINTENANCE FEATURES